lizmat/rak/README.md

 NAME
 ====

-rak - look for clues in stuff
+rak - plumbing to be able to look for stuff

 SYNOPSIS
 ========